risalt/skyscraper/README.md

 * Incremental scraping, for when new resources need to be added to already scraped games.
 * Improve the API keys and password management.
 * Generation of dummy thumbnails with text when no real thumbnail is available in the cache database.
+* Optional mapping of tags and franchises so that the words used across scrapers can point to the desired standardized word or even be deleted.
+* Improve special characters management through Unicode.
-* Some changes to minimize the false positives from the scrapers.
+* Some changes to minimize the false positives and false negatives from the scrapers.
 * New cache tools to manage big databases such as mine (several tens of thousands of entries) and spot inconsistencies and false positive matches.
+* Implement a command-line option (--list) to print valid sets of scrapers and platforms, typically to be used in scripts.
+* Offline scrapers with multimedia data (GameBase and eXoDOS) no longer copy resources into the cache, but just symlink them.
+* Add option to not copy image resources when generating the frontend output, but just symlink from the cache (same as symlink option for videos and manuals).
+Does not allow manipulation of the images when generating the output, obviously (symlinkImages).
+* Differentiate between "platform" and "collection" in the frontend (platform comes from the scraper and is not necessarily normalized, collection is the platform code and text from the configuration files).
+* Fix logic in Netcomm to determine if HTTP requests should be DELETE, POST, GET or potentially other operations.
+* Clean old Qt code not reasonably needed anymore, preparing for Qt 6, and activate QStringBuilder to improve string management performance (alledgely).
+* Copyright updates on the relevant files to acknowledge the contributors.
 * ...Changes that I need that probably no other one out there will need :)
 * Breaking changes: The unpack functionality has been removed (although the checksum generation does unpack the files if needed).
 The checksum matching logic has been heavily modified.
 Some parameters have been migrated to flags, or have had the name unified across scrapers/frontends.
-Some resources (reviews, cheats, guides, artbooks and trivia) are now collated across scrapers when generating the frontend output.

 ## Original Readme: